rfmip/rfmip.github.io/_pages/about.md

     </div>
   </div>
 </div>

-**The Radiative Forcing Model Intercomparison Project (RFMIP)** is a model intercomparison project designed to diagnose effective radiative forcing and evaluate its uncertainty in Global Climate Models.

 As part of the Coupled Model Intercomparison Project phase 7 (CMIP7), the second iteration of the Radiative Forcing Model Intercomparison Project (RFMIP2.0) consists of a series of fixed-Sea Surface Temperature simulations aimed at addressing the following questions: